 Microsoft releases FrontPage 2003, which ends up being the last version of Microsoft FrontPage.

 Google released Google Print in December 2003, which later becomes Google Book Search.

 Computer company events in 2003

-On June 09, 2003 Vector Capital Corp acquires Corel and plans on returning the company to a privately held company.
+On June 09, 2003, Vector Capital Corp acquired Corel and plans on returning the company to a privately held company.

 Tally and Genicom merge to form TallyGenicom.